 This culture cultivated the disproportionate lethal impact of the pandemic on African American males; cultivated a system of corporatized imprisonment that rewards the locking up of grotesque numbers of black men and women; and cultivated the system by which America’s police forces have become more dangerously militarized by surplus armaments, the proliferation of S.W.A.T. teams, and the recruitment of returned servicemen and women from the battlefield.

-This culture instructed Officer Chauvin and his brothers-in-arms that it was OK to apply the body weight of a grown man to the small of another man’s neck (which is why it is unlikely that even a third degree murder charge will stick), in what was effectively a public murder.
+This culture instructed Officer Chauvin and his brothers-in-arms that it was OK to apply the body weight of a grown man to the small of another man’s neck (which is why it is unlikely that even a third degree murder charge will stick), in what was effectively public manslaughter.
 And this culture elected to office a monstrous man-child who, like Boss Man on the porch of his White House, instructs his overseers to apply more violence, more whip and chain, instead of more reason, more justice, more equanimity.

 Officer Derek Chauvin, pictured some time after after throttling George Floyd.